slorg1/cs-docs/_posts/202007-25-KISS_and_DRY_in_django.md

 You will notice that in our specific case, we made a key assumption and we passed it on to the utility clas: we could assume (or know) that `my_value` could not be `None`.

 So, what?
 It works!
-No, crash.
+No, crash. :see_no_evil:
 True, the code will work and will certainly not crash as we force convert the value as a string.
 What this means is that `.lower().strip()` will always work against a string: peachy!
 :point_right: It also means that `None` will turn to `"None"` *ooops*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTY1NTM2NDddfQ==
+eyJoaXN0b3J5IjpbMTQ1MTQ5NTUzOSwtMTc1NjU1MzY0N119
 -->